shengxiao01/Extended-Volume-3D-deconvolution/README.md

 If you find this code usefule please cite our corresponding paper.

 ### Running the program
-MATLAB is required for running the program.
+MATLAB with Image Processing Toolbox is required for running the program.
+Parallel Computing Toolbox is required for GPU acceleration.
 In MATLAB, run:
 ```
 main.m;
 ```